 - Average Weekday Ridership (8/2012): 384,295

-- 5 Lines.
+- 6 Lines.
 3 lines (Red, Yellow, and Green Lines) run from Daly City through San Francisco via the Transbay Tube to Richmond, Pitsburg/Baypoint, and Fremont, respectively.
 1 runs between Dublin/Pleasanton and Millbrae via the Transbay Tube to San Francisco International Airport and Millbrae (Blue Line).
 And 1 runs solely in the East Bay between Richmond and Fremont (Orange Line).
+1 route between Coliseum and Oakland Airport.

 BART is a three-county (San Francisco, Alameda, and Contra Costa) special district and it is governed by the BART Board of Directors.
 The BART Board is consisted of nine elected directors each representing an electorial district.
 Some of the districts span across county lines.

 Operational funding for service within the three-county BART district is provided by half-cent Sales Taxes in each of the three counties of the BART district.
-San Mateo County also pays a small amount via the Measure A sales tax to support BART service in San Mateo County.
 Riders contribute more than half of the operating cost through fares and parking fees.

 Capital funds come from a variety of sources including bridge tolls and bonds.